stephanos-stephani/MarsExpressChallenge/README.md

 # MarsExpressChallenge
 This repo summarizes the 2nd place solution in the Mars Express Power Challenge conducted by the European Space Agency (ESA). https://kelvins.esa.int/mars-express-power-challenge/

-This repository is still a work in progress.

 **Contents** :